Data centric architecture

-Being data centric is much more than that.
-Companies that are consider data to be assets in their own right, properly catalogued.
+On the other hand, being datacentric is much more than that.
+Companies that are consider data to be assets in their own right.
 Data governance establishes an organizational framework and rules to support all data-related projects.

 Data centric architectures

-Being data centric also means adopting a data-centric architecture, thought of as a robust whole capable of serving the entire enterprise over time.
+Being data centric also means setting up a data-centric architecture, designed as a robust whole capable of serving the entire company over time.
 It is secure, reliable and, above all, scalable in terms of volumes and uses.

 In recent years, Big Data techniques have brought new styles of architectures – data lake, data hub, data mesh – allowing to answer almost any problem.